dwaddle-m3t/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# This is my custom blog, I am so glad you stopped by for avisit

-I'm glad you are here.
-I plan to talk about ...
+While you are here let's discuss the price of eggs in China